mythz/site/_blog/posts/2021-10-28-typesense.md

 We found [Typesense](https://typesense.org) as an appealing alternative which offers [simple cost-effective cloud hosting](https://cloud.typesense.org) but even better, they also have an easy to use open source option for self-hosting or evaluation.
-We were so pleased with its simplicity-focus and end-user UX that it quickly became our preferred way to [navigate our docs](https://docs.servicestack.net).
+We were so pleased with its effortless adoption, simplicity-focus and end-user UX that it quickly became our preferred way to [navigate our docs](https://docs.servicestack.net).
 So that more people can find out about Typesense's amazing OSS Search product we've documented our approach used for creating and deploying an index of our site using GitHub Actions.